ibexa/documentation-developer/docs/guide/search/elastic.md

 ## Extending Elasticsearch

-To learn how to create custom Search Criteria and Sort Clauses for use with Elasticsearch, and how to index custom data and manipulate the query, see [Elasticsearch extensibility](extend_elasticsearch.md).
+To learn how you can create document field mappers, custom Search Criteria, custom Sort Clauses and Aggregations, see [Search extensibility](extensibility/create_custom_search_criterion.md).